avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/files/readme.md

 ## Getting Started
 Before using these example dashboards, you must:

-1. Complete the onboarding process outlined in the [Quickstart Guide](https://github.com/avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/blob/main/QUICKSTART.md).
+1. Complete the onboarding process outlined in the [QuickStart Guide](https://github.com/avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/blob/main/QUICKSTART.md).
 2. Import the relevant dashboard (`dashboard.json`) into your /IOTCONNECT environment from the respective example folder.
 3. Follow any additional setup or operational instructions provided in each subdirectory's `README.md`.

-Ensure all prerequisites from the Quickstart Guide are met before proceeding with dashboard imports.
+Ensure all prerequisites from the QuickStart Guide are met before proceeding with dashboard imports.

 ## Examples